 Search Base: The details of the search base will be present in the AD Properties.

 Search username: Provide the Admin login of the AD server

 Search password: Provide the password for the admin of the AD server

 Once you fill in the details, click on Save Settings.
-Once the settings are saved, you should see the message 'LDAP Bind Succeeded.'
+Once the settings are saved, you should see a message 'LDAP Bind Succeeded.'

-Go to Applications, copy the Entity ID, and use it in the duo developer portal.
+Go to Applications and copy the Entity ID and use it in the duo developer portal.

 Upload the configuration file from the developer portal and download the metadata file and certificate for configuring it in PAM.

 Ensure that you provide the correct Server IP for the AD; the wrong configuration will result in a failed LDAP bind.